spectrocloud/librarium/content/docs/19-kubernetes-knowlege-hub/00-how-to/06-deploy-stateless-frontend-app.md

 # Requirements

 - An installation of [Node.js and NPM](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) on your machine.
 Node is a Javascript runtime environment and will enable React to run on your machine.
-- A clone of the application from the [date suggestions app](https://github.com/Princesso/date-buddy.git) on GitHub.
+- A clone of the application from the [date suggestions app](https://github.com/spectrocloud/date-buddy) on GitHub.
 Cloning the application will enable you to follow this tutorial step by step.
 - A Docker account and a [Docker installation](https://docs.docker.com/engine/install/ubuntu/) on your machine.
 - A running Kubernetes cluster.
 You can create one on [Spectro Cloud’s Palette](https://docs.spectrocloud.com/getting-started/#deployingyourfirstcluster) or [use other methods to create a cluster](https://www.notion.so/How-To-Create-a-Kubernetes-Cluster-bf707518b6bf4a918d8b11a570eabed6).
 - An installation of the [kubectl command-line tool](https://kubernetes.io/docs/tasks/tools/install-kubectl-linux/) on your machine and connected to your cluster.
+- A LoadBalancer.
+You can [create a LoadBanlacer](https://kubernetes.io/docs/tasks/access-application-cluster/create-external-load-balancer/) with a public cloud provider, or use the [minikube tunnel](https://minikube.sigs.k8s.io/docs/commands/tunnel/) to trick a local cluster into exposing a resource.

 ## About the Application